 This thoroughly modern, minimalist home is anything but cold and uninviting.
 Cleverly designed spaces are set off with Smith & Smith cabinetry, predominantly in black, to create a calming atmosphere in an inviting and functional environment.
 Oakley Property Group built the home, Smith & Smith designed and manufactured the cabinetry as described here.

-Matte black two pack polyurethane cabinets in Dulux Monument form the main part of the kitchen.
+Texture finish black two-pack polyurethane cabinets in Dulux Monument form the main part of the kitchen.
 High ceilings make the kitchen look deceptively small.
 While it is a large space, everything is within easy reach.
 Bi-fold doors enable open shelving to be hidden from view when required.
 A large island bench with overhang allows the kids to pull up a stool and do their homework while mum sorts out dinner.
 There’s even a kitchen desk with a pinboard above it for mum’s calendar, invitations and school notices.